10 Companies Using Machine Learning in Finance to Improve the Entire Industry

 Machine learning technology can adapt to different situations and learn as it goes.
 The finance industry is taking advantage of these functions, implementing machine learning in all facets of finance.

-Whether it's fraud detection or determining credit-worthiness, these companies are using machine learning to change the finance industry.
+Whether it's fraud detection or determining credit-worthiness, these 10 companies are using machine learning to change what's possible in finance.

 What it does: Affirm is a payment service enabling consumers to simply finance items and pay for them over time.
 Consumers agree to the amount upfront so they know precisely how much they’re paying.
 Affirm is accepted at a large variety of retailers and businesses including Wayfair, Expedia, Peloton and Casper, making larger purchases more accessible and affordable.

 Industry impact: Affirm can identify more credit-deserving consumers than traditional scoring systems through intelligent underwriting models.
 These models use machine learning to more accurately assess ability to repay and fairly price risk at the point of sale.
 This helps reduce fraud rates and defaults while allowing users to have wider access to credit.

 What it does: AgentRisk provides an active portfolio management product dubbed “The Machine,” which uses data from the last ten years as well as Nobel Prize-winning papers for decision making.
 The company’s product consists of machine learning algorithms that help generate returns in idle assets while protecting portfolios from market volatility.

 Industry impact: The benefits of active portfolio management are traditionally available through high-end wealth managers, but AgentRisk is making it more accessible.

 What it does: Datavisor uses unsupervised machine learning to catalyze fraud detection.
 With unsupervised learning, no retraining is necessary for machines to detect new types of fraudulent activity.
 Datavisor’s technology combines graph analysis with clustering techniques to detect patterns in unlabeled data across billions of accounts.